-There is gap between rich and poor.
+There is a gap between rich and poor.
 Only government workers receive a pension.
 The country believes that it is the children’s responsibility to take care of aging parents.

 Thailand has three seasons: hot, rainy, and winter.
 Right now it is winter – today a low of 75°F, a high of 94°F!

 Today we took a day tour out of Bangkok.
 First we rode to the Bang Pa-In Summer Palace in a minibus with 4 other tourists and our guide.
-What was once a palace was converted into a summer residence for the king when the capitol moved to Bangkok.
+What was once a palace was converted into a summer residence for the king when the capital moved to Bangkok.
 It was rebuilt in European style.

 These beautiful statues came from Greece, however, our guide who was knowledgeable about the palace and temples didn’t know what goddesses they represent.